mistertandon/english-ted-talk/basic/prompt-03-sentence-breakdown.md

-Breakdown below sentence and explain meaning of words China’s corporate boardrooms are experiencing a cataclysmic transformation.
+Breakdown below sentence and explain meaning of words

 Kindly follow below template strictly for output Eschewing the mimicry that characterized their forebears, these trailblazers espouse innovation.